 Another video from around that time features a scenario where a van actually reverses back over their child victim, purportedly to make sure that the child is dead.
 Paying for the child’s medical costs forever would be expensive.

-The reactions I saw at the time to these horrific incidents were along the lines of “China is evil and isn’t is great that this doesn’t happen in the West.”
+The reactions I saw at the time to these horrific incidents were along the lines of “China is evil and isn’t it great that this doesn’t happen in the West.”
 I find this explanation to be unsatisfying though; and it’s reminiscent of the quote in Children Who Almost Exist where Tim Marsh was talking about writing off paedophiles as “monsters” − these aren’t hugely deviant non-humans.
 Sure they’ve done awful deeds, but they’re still quite similar to us, to the extent that you’d be hard-pressed picking them out.
 Ordinary Men by Chrisopher Browning explores how “ordinary men” ended up becoming murderers under the Nazi regime, even though everyone likes to think that if they were in Germany at the time, they’d be risking their own lives and their family’s lives, to hide Jews in the attic.
+Jews who were strangers to them.

 There are incentive structures and laws that are guiding our behaviour.
 We absorb these ideas and internalise them, so that even if we claim that it’s our moral compass or our religious beliefs telling us not to reverse back over the child, I think it’s undeniable that it’s still partly due to the incentive structures put in place by government.